smh997/smh997/README.md

 - 📐 Background in **computational geometry research**, with 5+ years of experience in **competitive programming** and complex algorithm design.
 - 👨‍🏫 Experienced in **teaching and mentoring** through university sessions, TA roles, workshops on competitive programming, and one-on-one tutoring in computer science.
 - 🧠 Curious and always learning, I enjoy combining solid technical skills with a focus on great user experiences.
+- 🔍 Looking for AR/VR collaborators or open-source opportunities!
+Feel free to reach out.

 ### Projects